erdc/spt_lsm_autorapid_process/README.md

 $ mkdir rapid/input
 ```
 ##Step 7: Change the locations in the files
-Go into *era_interim_rapid_process.py* and change these variables for your instance:
+Create  *run.py* and add this code (note: you will need to change these variables for your instance):
 ```python
 #------------------------------------------------------------------------------
 #main process